ZacharyGodfrey/personal-site/src/pages/haiku.md

 ## {{meta.title}}

-I like to use Haiku poems to share topics that I find interesting.
+I like to use Haiku poems to introduce topics that I find interesting.
 Each one is a 17 syllable summary in the 5-7-5 format with a link to learn more about the subject.

 ---